p2p-today/p2p-project/README.md

         [a unique, base_58 id you assign]
         [the id of the desired peer]

-    Then you place this in a dictionary so you can watch when this is responded to.
+    Then your node places this in a dictionary so your node can watch for when this is responded to.
 A peer who gets this will reply:

         broadcast
         [their id]